How to move around blocks of code with React and Tailwind

 </div>

-The drawback of course is that the component is rendered twice, but being this a simple presentational component without logic, it was a compromise I could live with.
+For my Sidebar, a presentational component without logic, that was a compromise I could live with.